ferrous-systems/rust-training/training-slides/src/async-building-blocks.md

 Note:

-- Alternative wording: A future can be resolved or polled to completion.
+- A future can be resolved or polled to completion, or canceled by `drop`ing them.

 ## Futures are poll-based

-They can be checked if they are _done_, and are usually mapped to readiness based APIs:
+They can be checked if they are _done_, and are usually mapped to readiness based APIs.
+Some
+examples:

-- On full operating systems, mechanisms like `epoll` are used
+- On full operating systems, OS mechanisms like `epoll`.
-- On embedded systems, interrupts are used to advance or complete operations
+- On embedded systems, interrupts to advance or complete operations.

 ## .await registers interest in completion